felipeangeloben-create/BonziWORLD-Revived-New/classic/README.md

 - Cordova (Optional)

 ## Setup
-In a terminal/command prompt, navigate to where you'd like BonziWORLD to be placed and run the following:
+In a terminal/command prompt, navigate to where you'd like BonziWORLD Revived to be placed and run the following:
 ```
 git clone https://github.com/Seamusmario/BonziWORLD-Revived
 cd BonziWORLD-Revived